pbjk/messagecard/README.md

 This package supports "moustache-style" placeholders that can be filled in just before the message is sent.

-Which doesn't add much when constructing and sending messages manually, but can be helpful when the message is processed in some way before being sent.
+This doesn't add much when constructing and sending messages manually, but can be helpful when the message is processed in some way before being sent.
 My use case for placeholders was in the Monolog integration (the TeamsHandler class).
 For example, in the two code snippets below, the message emitted by the Monolog